Fundamental Constructs in Programming Languages: Defining and Implementing Funcons

 If $X$ can terminate abruptly, or continue making transitions forever, then $\NAME{scope}( \rho_1, X )$ can do the same.
-The last rule allows execution of $\NAME{scope}( \rho_1, V )$ to terminate when $V$ is a value.
-Transitions written with `$\leadsto$' correspond to term rewriting \cite{FOSSACS2013}, and never depend on entities such as the current environment.
+The last rule allows evaluation of $\NAME{scope}( \rho_1, X )$ to terminate normally, computing the same value $V$ as $X$.
+Transitions written with `$\leadsto$' correspond to term rewriting \cite{FOSSACS2013}, and do not involve auxiliary entities.